mengchaoheng/control_allocation/README.md

 ToDo: fix the bug of `LP_lib/linear-programming-using-MATLAB`.

-If you want to test the differences and similarities between the C++ version and MATLAB's code output, you can compile and run the target `main` of the `alloc_cpp` project.
+If you want to test the differences and similarities between the C++ version and MATLAB's code output, you can compile and run the target `main` of the `alloc_cpp` project by `./main`.
 Then the data will be recorded into the `output.csv` file.
 Finally, execute `test.m` to compare (you need to modify the contents of the plot).
+More detail in `alloc_cpp/README.md`.

 ### For C/C++ project:
 This repository implements the control allocation algorithm based on various mathematical operation libraries.
 The points 1, 2, 3, and 4 below are not steps but rather ways of using each code implementation.